Future Tech: Self-Driving DeLorean First Step Towards Time Travel

 The self-driving DeLorean can autonomously lock itself into a continuous, precise circular donut-like pattern while “drifting”, but has yet to perfect the ability to navigate around tight corners while in mid-drift.
 The Revs team hopes continued research and technological advancements will allow for such in the near future.

-Thankfully, the research team did made sure the autonomous DeLorean has no issues reaching the required 88 mph needed for time travel.
+Thankfully, the research team made sure the autonomous DeLorean has no issues reaching 88 m.p.h.